trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/user_api.rst

 This tutorial demonstrates how to use MueLu from within user applications in **C++**.
 In [[2]_, Section 3.3] it is explained how to use MueLu through the **MueLu::CreateE/T/XpetraPreconditioner** interface.
-This interface is designed for beginners which want to try MueLu through standard Trilinos interfaces.
+This interface is designed for beginners, who want to try MueLu through standard Trilinos interfaces.

 .. note::
    There is also support for Stratimikos.